eeshaan/showerbuddies/README.md

 ## What we learned
 - practical application of sockets, servers, and general networking
-- the ins-and-out of Node.js and JavaScript frameworks
+- the ins-and-outs of Node.js and JavaScript frameworks

 ## What's next for ShowerBuddies
 The next step for ShowBuddies is to integrate it into a desktop application using Electron JS.
 In addition, we would like to implement user specific information, and more statistics on water usage from showering.